 Baseball: Brian Jordan, Atlanta Braves; Mike Benjamin, Pittsburgh Pirates; Jeff Kent, San Francisco Giants; Jarrod Washburn, Anaheim Angels; Hockey: Steve Heinze, Boston Bruins; Petr Nedved, New York Rangers

 Brosius was in his second round of swings during batting practice on April 4 when he felt a pop in his left side.
 He later described it as feeling like he had been stabbed.
 He crumpled to the ground and was helped off the field.
 Later, he walked around the clubhouse in obvious pain.

 Brosius was selected by the Oakland Athletics' organization in the 20th round of the 1987 free-agent draft.
 He was traded to the New York Yankees before the 1998 season.
 Brosius, 33, batted .247 with 17 homers and 71 RBIs in 1999 but still managed to win the A.L.
 Golden Glove at third base.
 He was slowed down much of the season with an ankle injury.
 Named MVP of the 1998 World Series, he has a lifetime batting average of .257 with 112 home runs.

 WHAT'S INVOLVED IN A STRAINED RIB CAGE?

-will reduce swelling and pain in the area.
-Aspirin and acetaminophen can also
+Rest, ice, compression, and elevation usually will help minimize the damage.
+Ibuprofen and naproxen are often recommended as anti-inflammatory agents; they will reduce swelling and pain in the area.
+Aspirin and acetaminophen can also be prescribed as alternatives.

 Mild strains require rehabilitation exercises and activity modification during recovery, which can last from two weeks to a month.